shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 “Oh!
 The boots turned you into a cat!”

 She nodded.
 She mimed clawing in the air again, and this time, claws popped out of her hand.
 What’s this?
-So these are claws?
+So, these are claws?
 ‘Nic stared wide-eyed at them.
 They were semi-translucent, curved, and very sharp.
 Her wolf claws were never this sharp, unless she spent a good amount of time every day sharpening them by hand.
 She sniffed them, aggressively.
 Perhaps a bit too aggressively.
-Her sniffing nose collided with her claw and she cut herself.
+Her sniffing nose collided with her claw, and she cut herself.
 It wasn’t long before it started bleeding.
 Wow, her claws were sharp!
 No way she could cut herself that easily on her wolf claws!
 ‘Nic covered her face with a clawless paw.

 “Here, let me see that.”
 Fisher reached out to her, but Ersatzica backed away.
 “Ok, be careful now.”